AustinCodingAcademy/PHPIntermediate/syllabus/02 Functions Arrays Strings.md

 ---------

 #### Creating a function
-A function is a block of code that may accept some input as parameters, will execute some localized block of code and may or may not return a value.
+A function is a block of code that may accept some input as parameters, will execute statements contained therein and may or may not return a value.
 ```php
 <?php